toddbranch/ECE382/notes/L2/index.md

 - MSP430 Architecture
 - Assembly and Mahcine Languages

+## Admin

+- Everyone getting my emails?
+- Skills Review due next time!

 ## Intro to the MSP430

+What's the family of MCUs we'll be using this semester?

 The family of microcontrollers we'll be working with for the remainder of the semester is TI's MSP430 - it's the first semester we've ever used it.  *[Show Launchpad kit]* For the past many years, we've used Motorola's 68S12 as our platform - but it had become less relevant and the tools we used were no longer being supported.  *[Show S12]* Last year, I went out looking for a platform that would be easy to learn, but still relevant.
 The MSP430 is an industry leader in low-cost, low-power consumption embedded applications - and it uses a RISC architecture with just 27 instructions.